freeman-lab/clicloud/README.md

 var cloud = new tinycloud(args, groups)

-clicloud.init(args, cloud)
+cli.init(args, cloud)
 ```

-This is how the CLI for tinycloud is built, see its usage there.
+See tinycloud and its CLI for more examples of the functionality.

 ## adding options

 Options are formatted in the `cliclopts` style, and it's easy to extend `clicloud` with your own.

-Just define `extra` with the desired option schema
+Just define `extra` with the desired options

 ```
 var extra = {